fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

 Required:

-- `name` (String) The unique identifier for the team within the account
+- `name` (String) The table name within your destination in accordance with Fivetran conventional rules.

 Optional:

 - `column` (Block Set) (see [below for nested schema](#nestedblock--schema--table--column))
-- `enabled` (String) The boolean value specifying whether the sync for the table into the destination is enabled.
+- `enabled` (String) The boolean value specifying whether the sync of table into the destination is enabled.
-- `sync_mode` (String)
+- `sync_mode` (String) This field appears in the response if the connector supports switching sync modes for tables.

 <a id="nestedblock--schema--table--column"></a>
 ### Nested Schema for `schema.table.column`

 Required:

-- `name` (String) The unique identifier for the team within the account
+- `name` (String) The column name within your destination in accordance with Fivetran conventional rules.

 Optional:

-- `enabled` (String) The boolean value specifying whether the sync for the table into the destination is enabled.
+- `enabled` (String) The boolean value specifying whether the sync of the column into the destination is enabled.
 - `hashed` (String) The boolean value specifying whether a column should be hashed

 ## Import